 - Research and research – The Obvious step before arriving at your brand hashtag, while it’s very easy if you decide your brand name itself as a hashtag, equally time-consuming and difficult if you are using it for a campaign specific promotion, thorough research is the key to get this right.

 - The right placement – There are multiple ways to use a hashtag in a post or tweet, however, the good approach is to use them into natural language flow of your posts and tweets, if not, try using them on a separate line after your tweet and post.
-This usually works better and gives unique place to your favorite hashtags.
+This usually works better and gives unique place to your favourite hashtags.

 - Tactical hashtags – These are short terms ones or the hashtags which are a subset of your main brand.
-You may use them for campaign specific initiatives such as events, online campaigns, polls etc. It will be good to keep them short crisp and with a clarity of its meaning. #ShareaCoke is a well-known example as such with clear meaning.
+You may use them for campaign specific initiatives such as events, online campaigns, polls etc. It will be good to keep them short crisp and with a clarity of its meaning. #ShareaCoke is a well-known example of such with clear meaning.

 - Avoid too many hashtags – It’s good to have a maximum of 3 hashtags in a tweet, one, you have 140 characters to match, Secondly, you need space for the key message to be written too, more than 3 hashtags might become confusing and lead to the loss in brand recall.